 “If both fluid replacement and carbohydrate delivery are going to be met with a single beverage, the carbohydrate concentration should not exceed 8%, or even be slightly less, as highly concentrated carbohydrate beverages reduce gastric emptying,” the ACSM states.

-For Jeff Sankov most gastrointestinal distress for endurance athletes is a result of delayed gastric emptying and increased gut water caused by “simple sugars pulling water into the gut”.
+For Jeff Sankoff most gastrointestinal distress for endurance athletes is a result of delayed gastric emptying and increased gut water caused by “simple sugars pulling water into the gut”.

 “This can deteriorate very quickly if athletes aren’t prudent.”

-If an athlete notices GI distress, nausea or a sloshing feeling in the stomach, Sankov recommends reducing effort level by 10% and “drinking and nourishing continuously in small quantities.”
+If an athlete notices GI distress, nausea or a sloshing feeling in the stomach, Sankoff recommends reducing effort level by 10% and “drinking and nourishing continuously in small quantities.”

 Things to consider in order to perfect your hydration